tillwf/fake-user-detection/ml_question.md

 We do not want to remove the seasonnality as it is part of what we want to capture.
 During Halloween, the trending queries could be around costumes.

-## Split per category / User's recommendation
+### Split per category / User's recommendation

 This approach can be apply for each category and a first personnalized trend could be a sampling of each category trend according to user's search distribution in these category.

+## A/B Testing

+The A/B Test construction depends on wether or not we already have a "trends" algorithm.
+The metrics could be related to the usage of the feature and the position of the clicked trend, but also general KPI on session duration, conversion etc. Trends could be just seen and give ideas.